cu-mkp/ms-text-analysis/guide_to_searching.md

   * Installation Instructions:
      * Mac: Click on downloaded file to extract and then drag the new Atom application into your "Applications" folder.
      * Windows: Click on AtomSetup.exe.
 This setup program will install Atom and create shortcuts on the desktop and in the start menu.
+* add a new "project" to Atom
+  * `File > Add Project Folder`
+  * select downloaded ms-xml or ms-txt directories
+  * directory and its contents will be open in the left pane of Atom

 ### Advanced: Using Voyant Text Analysis Tools